Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/func-fir-filtersAIE.rst

 **Rate-changing FIR Throughput**

 | For rate changers, the bandwidth of either the input or output port, depending on whether it is a decimator or an interpolator, can limit the throughput of the filter.
 | For example, an interpolator with an interpolation factor of 3 produces three times the number of outputs as inputs.
-However, the AIE stream port bandwidth is the same for the input and output.
+However, the AI Engine stream port bandwidth is the same for the input and output.
 | Hence, if the output runs at maximum bandwidth, the input would need to run at 1/3rd its maximum bandwidth, and you are forced to underutilize the input stream of the filter at only 33 percent efficiency.
 | However, if you are able to split the operation of the interpolator over three kernels, broadcast the input stream to their inputs, and operate the kernels at maximum performance, it will be possible to use both the input and output bandwidths at their maximum bandwidths.